 The Black Caucus of the American Library Association (BCALA) published this in their newsletter, BCALA News, Summer 2015, Volume 42 Issue 3, pp 41-46.
-I am reposting it here on my blog.
+I am reposting it here on my blog with some modifications.

 You have thoroughly researched your African-American roots all the way back to the 1870 U.S. census.
 You have even read an article, book, or two about the institution of chattel slavery here in America.
 Now you are wondering what to do?
 How can you trace your family history back into the slavery era?
 How do you find and document your enslaved ancestors?
 Part two of this genealogy series answers these questions.